by Diane Spicer

 Pants that fit well, look great on the trail, and stand up to the weather are elusive but well worth the effort to locate.

 They're a solid foundation for day hike attire as well as backpacking.

 Look for a fit that doesn't create extra fabric to trip you up, but

-allows for free flowing movements as you bend, twist, and take big steps
+allows for free flowing movements.
+You want full range of motion as you bend, twist, and take big steps

 along the trail.

-Reinforced knees and seat are must-haves, but be prepared to pay extra for this hiking clothing.
+Reinforced knees and seat are must-haves if you prefer rugged trails.
+But you will have to pay a bit extra for this double layered hiking clothing.

 Some pants have built in belts, and some sport a variety of pockets (teeny tiny to spacious).